"STEEP SKI BOOK 2026" released on May 23rd - The most popular ski gear right now -

 ・Learn ski plates

-Ski plates are casually placed between the bindings and skis.
-Here we will learn about their history and effects.
+.
+Ski plates are casually placed between the binding and the ski.
+Here, let's learn about their history and effects.

 ・Gear share rate in the All Japan Ski Technical Championships